 Open API, Unbundled, Open Source, and Testbeds

-This track will continue the work from the past successful IEEE 5G Testbed Workshop focusing on Open source, Open API, unbundled software and experimental testbeds for 4G, 5G and Beyond Telecom networks.
+This track and the Monday Evening 5G Lab Tour will continue the work from the past successful IEEE 5G Testbed Workshop focusing on Open source, Open API, unbundled software and experimental testbeds for 4G, 5G and Beyond Telecom networks.
 Specifically, we have included examples of wireless private-public partnerships from Europe, US, Canada, South Africa, India and Silicon Valley.

-In addition to demonstrations in the Exhibit Hall throughout the IEEE 5G World Forum, we have planned a 5G Lab tour on Monday night, an opportunity to see, touch and feel cutting-edge 5G testbeds and to network with others in this arena through a social event including food and beverages to those that sign up in advance.
-Details to follow shortly.
+In addition to demonstrations in the Exhibit Hall during the IEEE 5G World Forum, we have planned a 5G Lab tour on Monday night, an opportunity to see, touch and feel cutting-edge 5G testbeds and to network with others in this arena through a social event including food and beverages to those that sign up in advance.
+Seats are limited so please register now to reserve your spot.

 The objective of this track is to bring together developers, practitioners, technical experts and researchers to share experiences and advance the state of the art in all aspects of 5G systems prototyping, evaluation, and testing that use Open source, Open API and unbundled Radio Access and edge core Telecom networks – RAN, EPC and higher levels.